suny-downstate-medical-center/netpyne/doc/source/overview.rst

 Code of conduct
 ---------------------

-Please note that this project is released with a Contributor Code of Conduct.
+This project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
-See more details here: [IMPORTANT - ADD THIS FILE TO ROOT OF REPO: e.g.: https://github.com/atom/atom/blob/master/CODE_OF_CONDUCT.md A https://www.contributor-covenant.org/version/2/0/code_of_conduct.md]
+The code of conduct can be found here: [IMPORTANT - ADD THIS FILE TO ROOT OF REPO: e.g.: https://github.com/atom/atom/blob/master/CODE_OF_CONDUCT.md A https://www.contributor-covenant.org/version/2/0/code_of_conduct.md]

 Publications